-The Board of Directors Aptose Biosciences Inc.
+The Board of Directors

-We consent to the incorporation by reference in the registration statement (No. 333-267801) on Form S-3 and the registration statements (No. 333-257446, No. 333-228794, and No. 333-205158) on Form S-8 of our report dated March 23, 2023, with respect to the consolidated financial statements of Aptose Biosciences Inc. which comprise the consolidated statements of financial position as at December 31, 2022 and December 31, 2021, the related consolidated statements of loss and comprehensive loss, changes in shareholders' equity and cash flows for each of the years then ended, and the related notes, which report appears in the December 31, 2022 annual report on Form 10-K of Aptose Biosciences Inc. for the fiscal year ended December 31, 2022
+We consent to the use of our report dated March 26, 2024 on the consolidated financial statements of Aptose Biosciences Inc. (the "Entity") which comprise the consolidated statements of financial position as at December 31, 2023 and December 31, 2022, the related consolidated statements of loss and comprehensive loss, changes in shareholders' equity and cash flows for the years then ended, and the related notes (collectively the "consolidated financial statements"), which is included in the Annual Report on Form 10 - K of the Entity for the fiscal year ended December 31, 2023.